ManeetSigtia/course-registration-system/README.md

 14. The ability to return to home page through the use of a Back button.

+## Design Overview
+The "Planning and Design" Folder has the document depicting the planning phase of the system with various diagrams to structure the logical flow of the application.

 ## Video Demonstration
 The following is 7-minute video demonstrating all of the features of the application:
 [![Demo Video](Screenshot/thumbnail.png)](https://vimeo.com/manage/videos/794941050)